Banking Resolution Explained

 • For protection.
 Separating your business from personal minimizes the risk of losing your personal assets in a lawsuit.
 Also, a business bank account builds trust and credibility with your customers, vendors, and suppliers.

-• A banking resolution for an LLC is a formal document that outlines the specific individuals within the LLC who are authorized to open a bank account, access company funds, or make financial decisions on behalf of the company.
+• A banking resolution for an LLC is a formal document that outlines the specific individuals within the LLC who are authorized to how to open a business bank account, access company funds, or make financial decisions on behalf of the company.
 It provides clarity on who holds these rights and responsibilities within the LLC structure.

 • Yes, most banks require a banking resolution for an LLC when opening a business bank account.
 This resolution provides the bank with a clear picture of who is authorized to conduct banking transactions on behalf of the LLC.
 Even if not explicitly required, having one can prevent confusion or disputes down the road.